DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop5/Part_III.md

-# Let's create MCDs for Stewart Castle Village
+# Let's create MCDs and TPQs for Stewart Castle Village

 ### Lines 33-60: The functions used in these lines should be familiar at this point.